JaberDarawsheh/ALU-Unit-Verification/README.md

 ### 1️⃣ Reset Signal Issue
 **Issue:**
-Reset signal was not cleared after internal operations, which caused incorrect outputs when reset was asserted.
+Reset signal was not cleared after internal operations, it kept holding the old value and did not update.

 **Fix:**
 Modified reset handling logic to ensure reset has priority and correctly initializes all registers and outputs.